-Obama's use of that single word was noted and warmly welcomed by top government officials here, who immediately imbued it with significance.
+Obama's use of that single word was warmly welcomed by top government officials here, who immediately imbued it with significance.

 Myanmar presidential adviser Ko Ko Hlaing called the wording "very positive" and said it was an "acknowledgement of Myanmar's government," which has taken major steps toward easing repression and transitioning to democratic rule since the military stepped aside last year.

-Obama's deputy national security adviser, Ben Rhodes, said the presidential phrasing was "a diplomatic courtesy" for Myanmar's reformist President Thein Sein.
+Speaking aboard Air Force One after Obama's departure, U.S. Deputy National Security Adviser Ben Rhodes said the presidential phrasing was "a diplomatic courtesy" for Myanmar's reformist President Thein Sein.

 "It doesn't change the fact that the United States government position is still Burma," he said.
 "But we've said we recognize that different people call this country by different names.
 Our view is that is something we can continue to discuss."